valory-xyz/open-autonomy/docs/get_started.md

 !!! warning "Important"

-    As illustrated by the example above, there are a number of components from a skill in the {{valory_stack}} that the developer needs to define in order to build an {{agent_service}}.
+    As illustrated by the example above, there are a number of components from a skill in the {{open_autonomy}} framework that the developer needs to define in order to build an {{agent_service}}.
 More concretely, these are:

     * **`AbciApp`**: The component that defines the FSM itself and the transitions between states.
     * **`Rounds`**: The components that process the input from the consensus gadget and outputs the appropriate events to make the next transition. **There must be one round per FSM state.**